SINTEF/dlite/examples/storage_plugin/README.md

-[^footnote]: Note that in [main.py] is `dlite.Instance.from_location()` called as `dlite.Instance.from_location("tempprofile", thisdir / "dataset.txt", options="mode=r", id="ex:dataset")` with an absolute location and `id` as an additional argument.
-This is not needed in this simple case, but a good practice.
+[^footnote]: The `id` argument is not strictly needed to `dlite.Instance.from_location()` in this case, since our storage only contains one instance.
+But in general it is good practice to provide it.
-The absolute location makes the example independent of the current working directory and the `id` argument allows the storage to contain multiple instances.

 [main.py]: https://github.com/SINTEF/dlite/tree/master/examples/storage_plugin/main.py